 Diversions Café, located on the main floor of the Wheelock Student Center, was established in the fall of 1997 and is staffed by university students in conjunction with the University of Puget Sound Dining and Conference Services.

-Diversions Café is a great meeting spot for students to study or socialize over a delicious coffee, tea, or smoothies.
+Diversions Café is a great meeting spot for students to study or socialize over a delicious coffee.
 During the academic year we serve close to 1,000 cups a day!
 Our cafe is always buzzing with Logger activity.